openbmc/openbmc/poky/documentation/overview-manual/concepts.rst

 dependencies, and then creates a checksum for the data used as the input to the task.

-Like the ``WORKDIR`` case, there can be situations where dependencies should be ignored.
+Like the :term:`WORKDIR` case, there can be situations where dependencies should be ignored.
 For these situations, you can instruct the build process to ignore a dependency by using a line like the following::